Shuttle/shuttle-esb/guide-publish-subscribe-server.md

 ## Database

 We need a store for our subscriptions.
-In this example we will be using **Sql Subscriber**.
+In this example we will be using **Sql Server**.
 If you use the express version remember to change the `data source` value to `.\sqlexpress` from the standard `.`.

-When you reference the `shuttle-esb-sqlsubscriber` package a number of scripts are included in the relevant package folder:
+When you reference the `shuttle-esb-sqlserver` package a number of scripts are included in the relevant package folder:

-- `.\Shuttle.PublishSubscribe\packages\shuttle-esb-sqlsubscriber.3.4.4\scripts`
+- `.\Shuttle.PublishSubscribe\packages\shuttle-esb-sqlserver.{version}\scripts`

+The `{version}` bit will be in a `semver` format.

 > Create a new database called **Shuttle** and execute script `SubscriptionManagerCreate.sql` in the newly created database.

-Whenever `Publish` is called the registered `ISubscriptionManager` instance is asked for the subscribers to the published message type.
-These are retrieved from the Sql Server database for the implementation we are using.
+This will create the required structures that the idempotence service can use to keep track of message processing.

 ## App.config